 Spoon or spatula

-Scoop and clean the seeds: Preheat oven to 300°F. Cut the squash according to how you are going to use it.
+Scoop and clean the seeds.
+Arrange a rack in the middle of the oven and heat to 300°F. Cut the squash according to how you are going to use it.
 Scoop the seeds from the cavity and place in a colander.
 Pinch away all the large chunks of squash flesh and strings.
 Place the colander under cool running water and remove any additional squash flesh.
-Shake colander to remove water.
+Shake the colander to remove as much water as possible.

-Dry the seeds: Dump the seeds out onto a towel and pat to dry.
+Dry the seeds.
+Transfer the seeds to a clean kitchen towel and pat dry.
 The seeds might stick to the towel a bit.

-Oil and salt the seeds: Place the seeds on a baking tray and drizzle with a small amount of oil, approximately 1 teaspoon for 3/4 cup of seeds.
-Add a pinch or two of salt.
+Oil and salt the seeds.
+Place the seeds on a baking sheet and drizzle with a small amount of oil, approximately 1 teaspoon for 3/4 cup of seeds.
+Season with a pinch or two of salt.

-Toss and bake the seeds: Toss the seeds until they are evenly coated with oil and salt.
-Spread out so they are in a single layer, though some overlapping is fine.
-Place the baking sheet into the oven.
-Roast until the seeds are just starting to brown, about 20 to 25 minutes.
+Toss and bake the seeds.
+Toss the seeds until they are evenly coated with oil and salt.
+Spread them out so they are in a single layer, though some overlapping is fine.
+Roast until the seeds are just starting to brown, 20 to 25 minutes.
 If your oven has uneven spots, you may want to stir after 10 minutes.

-Remove and cool: Remove the seeds from the oven and let the seeds cool on the tray.
-Enjoy right away or keep for a few days in an airtight container.
+Remove and cool.
+Remove the seeds from the oven and let them cool on the baking sheet before serving.

 Sweet Pumpkin Seeds: Omit or reduce the salt and roast the seeds on parchment-lined baking sheet.
 Let cool, then toss with brown sugar or a little maple syrup.
 Not too much, just enough to lightly coat the seeds.
 You can also add cinnamon, allspice, nutmeg or other 'sweet' spices.
 Toss well to coat evenly.
 Return the tray to the oven and continue to roast for another 10 to 15 minutes or so.